sohjnthn/For-own-learning/README.md

 1. Do not delete all package folders for an Android Studio project (they look similar to the IntelliJ IDEA project package folders), otherwise, a new AndroidStudio project should be created.

 2. The new Android Studio project should be created as a "No Activity" project, with the language "Java", and the build configuration language "Groovy DSL (build.gradle)".
-As compared to an IntelliJ IDEA project, the same build.gradle file's text can be used for the Gradle Scripts - build.gradle (Module: app).
-However, for Android Studio, please remove the inner text for the following text for this to be able to work.
-The following text, and all other text which is above, and below can remain.

-repositories {
-}

 Then, the External Libraries folder would appear, such that the build.gradle (Module: app) is no longer displayed or cannot be found.
 Taking note that this is not related to the remaining visible build.gradle (#Project Name#) file.
 So the Android Studio project's dependencies need to be checked carefully before syncing.